Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Conclusion

 \section{Conclusion}

-We explore the response of the fidelity at finite temperature in topological systems which can be mapped to free fermionic Hamiltonians and observe a non-analyticity at the corresponding phase boundaries in different dimensions.
-The rate function in this case can be written as a series, each term of which has an integral independent of temperature.
-However, the pre-factors of the integrals contain temperature.
-We could show that the integral brings about the non-analytic behavior and hence signature persists at high temperature also.
+We explore the response of the fidelity at finite temperature in topological systems which can be mapped to free fermionic Hamiltonians and observe a nonanalyticity at the corresponding phase boundaries in different dimensions.
+The rate function in this case can be written as a series, each term of which has an integral independent of temperature, while the pre-factors of the integrals contain temperature.
+We could show that the integral brings about the nonanalytic behavior and hence the signature persists at high temperature also.

-In case of 1D and 2D Hamiltonians, the reason behind the non-analytic behavior of the quantity could be explained by mapping the integral to the complex plane and identifying a change of pole structure at the quantum critical point.
+In case of 1D and 2D Hamiltonians, the reason behind the nonanalytic behavior of the quantity could be explained by mapping the integral to the complex plane and identifying a change of pole structure at the quantum critical point.
 The amount of the discontinuity or the exponent of the divegence as the case may be, could also be determined.
 However, analytical explanation was not possible in the case of 3D Hamiltonians.
 We suspect that the numerical limitation is the reason behind the signature being visible at low temperatures only.
 More investigation in this direction is in progress.

-A question that immediately comes to mind is whether this signature has the robustness in d-dimensional systems.
-Our primary conjecture is that it has so because the concerned integral would just turn into a $d$-dimensional one.
+We have also shown that the long time limit of the rate function $r_a$ shows nonanalyticity only at QCP at $T=0$ while the nonanalyticity in rate funcion for Loschmidt echo vs time plots may not correspond with a quench across QCP.
+A question that immediately comes to mind is whether this signature has the robustness beyond 3-dimension.
+Our primary conjecture is that it has the robustness because the concerned integral would just turn into a $d$-dimensional one.
 However more detailed studies are needed to confirm this.
-It would also be interesting to explore how our rate function behaves for other integrable and non-integrable Hamiltonians.
-We have also shown that the long time limit of the rate function $r_a$ shows non-analyticity only at QCP at $T=0$ while the non-analyticity in rate funcion for Loschmidt echo vs time plots may not correspond with a quench across QCP.
+It would also be interesting to explore how our rate function behaves for other integrable and nonintegrable Hamiltonians.